Easy white soda bread

 Get your kids to measure out the flour into a bowl or cups and add it to a large mixing bowl.

-Add a tsp of bicarbonate of soda and a tsp of salt.
-If your kids want to help with this, get them to level the spoon with their finger before adding it to your bowl.
+Add one tsp of bicarbonate of soda and a tsp of salt.
+If your kids want to help with this, make sure they level the tea spoon with their finger before adding it to your bowl.

 Mix it together.